PlayFab/UnitySDK/README.md

 ## 1. Overview:

-This document describes the process of configuring and building the PlayFab Unity plugin binary and distribution package.
-The document also contains instructions for developers to start using the plugin in their Unity games.
+This document describes the process of configuring and building the PlayFab Unity package and distribution package.
+The document also contains instructions for developers to start using the package in their Unity games.

 ## 2. Prerequisites: